MTareqAzim/rg353m-godot/README.md

 2. Restart Emulation Station or scan for new games and it should detect any new files.

 # Demo Game
 I've added a demo game for each version of Godot available on the system.
 It basically helps to check if your handheld's buttons are mapped properly to the game/engine.
 Press start + select to quit the game.
+You can unzip the `.zip` files to see the code I use for this game.

 # Logging
 Games you play will log their output into the logs folder in their respective version folders.
 The logs are named as such `log_%month_%day_%hour_%minute_%second.txt`.